-If you’re coming to Walt Disney World, one of the first questions you’ll have to ask yourself is, do I want to stay onsite or offsite at Walt Disney World?
+If you’re booking your first trip to Walt Disney World, one of the first questions you’ll have to ask yourself is, do I want to stay onsite or offsite at Walt Disney World?
 We’ve stayed onsite in a variety of Disney resorts, as well as staying offsite in both hotels and time share properties, so I know a little bit about what both will involve.
 There are benefits to both options, and knowing the pros and cons to each choice can help you to make an informed decision that will be right for your family.
 So let’s take a look and figure out which one will be best for you!

-The best things about staying onsite
+The best things about staying onsite at Disney World

 There are a huge amount of perks to staying onsite at a Disney resort, and with more than 20 different properties to choose from, chances are you will find something you like.
 The hotels range from value resorts right the way up through luxury properties, and include both regular hotel rooms, concierge-level suites, and villa properties where you get a kitchen and living area as well.
 Obviously, prices vary greatly, and the most expensive hotels can really stretch a budget, however Disney does a great job of offering a number of discounts throughout the year.
 If you think staying at a Disney resort is for you, I would encourage you to look into the various deals offered to figure out the best way to save some money.
 If you’re not sure if you want to stay onsite, however, take a look at these perks that come with an onsite stay: